LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > Fifth Disease
+Home > Be Healthy > Health Library > Fifth Disease

 Fifth disease is usually a mild illness that lasts a few weeks.
 It can be more serious for people with weak immune systems or blood disorders, such as sickle cell disease.
 It can also cause problems for the baby (fetus) of a pregnant woman who gets the illness, although this isn't common.